 The Grim Game (1919)

-The film is famous for the unscripted midair crash of two planes, which luckily was an accident and everyone miraculously escaped.
-You may want to skip ahead to minute 1:28 in the above video.
+The film is famous for the unscripted midair crash of two planes which luckily everyone miraculously escaped.

 Ansiktet – The Magician (1958)

-Bergman’s film investigates the frequently hazy lines that separate illusion, science, magic, and reality, as well as what occurs when our fundamental assumptions about the definitions of any of these aspects are challenged in any way.
+Bergman’s film investigates the frequently hazy lines that separate illusion science magic and reality as what occurs when our assumptions about the definitions of any of these aspects are challenged in any way.

-The motion picture replicates many of the complaints heard when magicians such as David Blaine and Criss Angel rose to prominence, as well as seeks to address issues that artists have faced throughout history, such as “how do you preserve creative significance in a continually changing society?”
+The motion picture replicates many of the complaints heard when magicians such as David Blaine and Criss Angel rose to prominence, and the movie seeks to address issues that artists have faced throughout history such as “how do you preserve creative significance in a continually changing society?”

 Hugo (2011)